codypo/gopherchess/README.md

 gopherchess
 ===========

-gopherchess is a fast, crappy chess engine written in go.
+gopherchess is a fast, (potentially) crappy chess engine written in go.